eduardobaitello/kubernetes-playground/kong-dbless/README.md

 # kong-dbless
-A playground that uses Kong in DBLess mode + Nginx Ingress Controllers.
+A playground that uses Kong in DBLess mode.

 ## Requirements
 - kubectl